christalon/ACEES/README.md

 Developed with Android Studio and PHP for backend methods.
 PHP methods can be modified realtime on a different machine as long as it has connection to the database.

+(Github only contains files for the app itself)